Bedirhan233/Vr-FishCream/README.md

 ```
 ## KidType and ParentType
-My whole kid and parent system was with cubes and spheres.
-When I first got the prefab skeleton characters, I thought maybe I could just sweep the current prefab to the new ones but I noticed fast that it was a bad idea.
-Instead I decided to instantiate all kid characters into a object pool and from there pick up characters and set them "kid" to the kids.
+My entire kid and parent system initially used cubes and spheres.
+When I first got the skeleton character prefabs, I thought I could simply swap the current prefabs with the new ones, but I quickly realized it wasn't a good idea.
+Instead, I decided to instantiate all kid characters into an object pool and, from there, pick up characters and assign them to the "kid" objects.

-Here for the first time I used dictionaries.
-After instantiate them and put them into list I set them up with dictioneries.
-I randomize the cracters and return a character and the enum for it.
-That is because I use that data to reset it later.
+This was the first time I used dictionaries.
+After instantiating them and adding them to a list, I set them up using dictionaries.
+I randomized the characters and returned a character along with its enum.
+This was so I could use that data to reset it later.

 ```csharp